jgruber/f5-appsvcs-demo/README.md

-## Creating a Deployment Container Multiple BIG-IPs
+## Creating a Deployment of Multiple BIG-IPs

 TODO: Sprint Demo the week of 9-24-2018